 Introduction / Help

-2. Draw a point or area on the map to represent the specific area you are interested in searching.
+2. Draw a point, line or area on the map to represent the specific area you are interested in searching.
 A 500m buffer will automatically be created around your drawn shape.
 When drawing a polygon, shading will show the area that will be enclosed as the sides are drawn.
 The polygon can be closed automatically by double clicking at the end of the penultimate line.

 5. To edit a point, double click and drag it to its new position.